Compare · honest rows only

-AHP (Analytic Hierarchy Process) tools — 1000minds, TransparentChoice, SuperDecisions and similar — also use pairwise comparisons.
-They are aimed at a different problem: multi-criteria decision analysis where every option must be scored across several criteria with explicit weights.
-Compere is a single-dimension ranking tool.
+AHP (Analytic Hierarchy Process) tools — 1000minds, TransparentChoice, SuperDecisions — also use pairwise comparisons, but for multi-criteria decisions with explicit weights. compere is a single-dimension ranking tool.
 Here is when each fits.

 | Dimension | compere | AHP ranking SaaS |